-- 74.1 Council is permitted by the Act to hold meetings by electronic means of communication, and a Council meeting will be open to the public if members of the public are able to attend it in person, or if it is livestreamed (broadcast live) on Council's internet site. - 74.2 Where a Councillor attends a Council meeting conducted by electronic means, the Councillor must be able to: - 74.2.1 Hear the proceedings of the Council meeting; and - 74.2.2 See all Councillors attending the Council meeting; and - 74.2.3 Be seen all the time by Councillors; and - 74.2.4 Be heard by all Councillors when they speak; and - 74.2.5 Be seen and heard by members of the public on the livestream (or recording for Delegated Committee meetings). - 74.3 If the conditions of sub-rule 74.2 cannot be met by one or more Councillors attending a Council meeting conducted by electronic means, whether because of technical difficulties or otherwise, but a quorum is still present, the: - 74.3.1 Council meeting will continue; and - 74.3.2 Councillor (or Councillors) will be treated as being absent from the Council meeting, unless the Council meeting is adjourned in accordance with these Rules. - 74.4 Nothing in this Rule prevents a Councillor from joining (or re-joining) a Council meeting conducted by electronic means at the time that they achieve compliance with sub-rule 74.2, even if the Council meeting has already commenced or continued in their absence. - 74.5 The Chief Executive Officer must ensure that a Council meeting conducted via electronic means is livestreamed continuously on Council's website (or a recording made available to the public for Delegated Committee meetings). - 74.6 Nothing in sub-rule 74.2 requires any portion of a Council meeting conducted via electronic means that is closed to the public under section 66(1) of the Act to be livestreamed on Council's internet site.

-74.7 If the livestream of a Council meeting conducted via electronic means is disrupted for any reason, the Chief Executive Officer must immediately inform the Chair of the meeting and the Council meeting will be adjourned for up to 30 minutes.
-If the technical issue cannot be resolved within 30 minutes and a quorum of in-person attendees cannot be maintained, an unscheduled meeting must be called as soon as practicable following the meeting to deal with the remaining business on the agenda.
-If a quorum of in-person attendees can be maintained the Council will resolve how and when the remaining meeting items will be considered.
+- 74.1 Council is permitted by the Act to hold meetings by electronic means of communication, and a Council meeting will be open to the public if members of the public are able to attend it in person, or if it is livestreamed (broadcast live) on Council's internet site. - 74.2 Where a Councillor attends a Council meeting conducted by electronic means, the Councillor must be able to: - 74.2.1 Hear the proceedings of the Council meeting; and - 74.2.2 See all Councillors attending the Council meeting; and - 74.2.3 Be seen all the time by Councillors; and - 74.2.4 Be heard by all Councillors when they speak; and - 74.2.5 Be seen and heard by members of the public either in attendance and/or on the livestream (or recording for Delegated Committee meetings). - 74.3 If the conditions of sub-rule 74.2 cannot be met by one or more Councillors attending a Council meeting conducted by electronic means, whether because of technical difficulties or otherwise, but a quorum is still present, the: - 74.3.1 Council meeting will continue; and - 74.3.2 Councillor (or Councillors) will be treated as being absent from the Council meeting, unless the Council meeting is adjourned in accordance with these Rules. - 74.4 Nothing in this Rule prevents a Councillor from joining (or re-joining) a Council meeting conducted by electronic means at the time that they achieve compliance with sub-rule 74.2, even if the Council meeting has already commenced or continued in their absence. - 74.5 The Chief Executive Officer must ensure that a Council meeting conducted via electronic means is livestreamed continuously on Council's website (or a recording made available to the public for Delegation Committee meetings). - 74.6 Nothing in sub-rule 74.2 requires any portion of a Council meeting conducted via electronic means that is closed to the public under section 66(1) of the Act to be livestreamed on Council's internet site. - 74.7 If the livestream of a Council meeting conducted via electronic means is disrupted for any reason, the Chief Executive Officer must immediately inform the Chair of the meeting and the Council meeting will be adjourned for up to 30 minutes.
+If the technical issue cannot be resolved within 30 minutes, an unscheduled meeting must be called as soon as practicable following the meeting to deal with the remaining business on the agenda.